lichray/randint/paper/randint.md

 ## Motivation

-1. Provide a replacement of `std::rand`, which is considered as an handy utility (but without a proper interface);
+We want to deprecate `std::rand` friends, while "deprecation without a replacement" is a valid concern.
+This paper

+1. Propose replacement to the `std::rand` friends.
+As a global uniform random number generator, `std::rand` is considered both handy and useful.

-2. Expose the most widely-used combos from C++11 `<random>` without pushing users to learn the whole design.
+2. Expose the most widely-used combos from C++11 `<random>` without pushing the users to learn the whole design of `<random>`.
+Smoothing the learning curve can usually optimize the acceptance.

 ## Design Decisions

-Seeded before being used.
-Seeding, engine, distribution; user gets the three things altogether, or piece by piece.
+`std::rand` is a single interface, and its "replacement" should be able to be used as a single interface as well.
+In addition, I expect the interface to correctly expose the functionalities of `<random>` and lead to more robust and secure programs.
+The proposed replacement is

+- Distribution based.
+RNG must be used with a distribution; `std::rand` is just a wrong design.

+- Randomly seeded before being used.
+Improper seeding results in vulnerability, like `rand(time(0))`.

-Thread-safe.
+- Thread-safe.
 Minimal interface should minimize astonishment.

-All the possible types.
+- Templated.
 No type promotion; inputs and result have the same types.

+Seeding a pseudo random number generator with a determined value will result in a determined sequence of random numbers (repeatability), which is useful for debugging.
+So a re-seeding utility is also proposed.
+However, there are some differences between this interface and the `seed` member functions:

+- Seeding without an argument performs random seeding.
+Because default `seed()` sets a random engine to the default state, while the default state of the global random engine is randomly seeded.

+- Seed sequence is not supported.
+The effect of using seed sequence from multiple threads is unpredicatable.

+Different from the initial draft of this paper, only the utility using `uniform_int_distribution` is proposed; the one using `uniform_real_distribution` is dropped.
+This is because the former forms a "selection" model, which covers the major use cases, while the later is merely a simulation of data input.

 ## Examples